hfp/libxs/README.md

 handle = libxs_dnn_create_conv_layer(conv_desc, &status);
 ```

 Next activation and filter buffers need to be created, initialized and bound to the handle.
-Afterwards the convolution can be executed in a threading environment of choice (error checks are omitted for bravity):
+Afterwards the convolution can be executed in a threading environment of choice (error checks are omitted for brevity):

 ```C
 libxs_dnn_buffer* libxs_input;